python-control/python-control/doc/linear.rst

   D = [[-0.
 0.]
        [ 0.
 0.]]

-For a more compact represention, LTI objects can be evaluated directly to return a summary of the system input/output properties::
+For a more compact representation, LTI objects can be evaluated directly to return a summary of the system input/output properties::

   >>> sys = ct.rss(4, 2, 2, name='sys_2x2')